aritrakar/remote-code-execution/README.md

 - **Add support for sharing code snippets:** Using `submission_id` would likely suffice, but probably better to use UUIDs and temporarily store snippets.
 - Responsive design
 - Dark mode

+## Acknowledgements

+I borrowed the frontend design from the freeCodeCamp tutorial for a React-based code editor found [here](https://www.freecodecamp.org/news/how-to-build-react-based-code-editor/).
+However, since it was in JavaScript, I had to make several changes to convert the code to TypeScript.

 ## License